I am not certain whether this name is recognized in the US or not, but here in Switzerland, it is a household name.

 1. The novel Character

-In the 1860 book “Max Havelaar or the Coffee Auctions of the Dutch Trading Company”, Max Havelaar is a humanist colonial official who fights for the rights of the natives on Java and against exploitation by the Dutch.
+In the 1860 book “Max Havelaar or the Coffee Auctions of the Dutch Trading Company”, Max Havelaar is a humanist colonial official who fights for the rights of the natives of Java and against exploitation by the Dutch.

 2. The Author